alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - So, as I have known for a while, actually putting words on a page and sending it over for review is a wonderful experience.
 The feedback I’ve received so far on the Scivision draft makes me feel much more confident about tackling the rest of the texts ahead.

+MS: great job!
+Really exciting to see many reviews and comments from everyone.

 ### Project-specific reflection

 - Sent over the Scivision section for review and am working on the IceNet one now.